See what matters when choosing the right motor for your robot.

-In a linear gear system, any impact causes the most affected gear (which is the last gear – directly connected to the wheel hub) to absorb the whole force on itself.
+In a linear gear system, any kind of impact is absorbed by the most affected gear (which is the last gear – directly connected to the wheel hub).
 As a result, its teeth break.

 A linear gearbox is self-locking, meaning, it doesn’t allow the robot for backdriving and inertial driving.
-So, if a Leo Rover 1.5 happened to drive in the way that made it spin its wheels the other way, the motors’ gearbox started to break down.
+So, if a Leo Rover 1.5 happened to drive in the way that made it spin its wheels in the opposite direction, the motors’ gearbox started to break down.
 Thus, more intense usage of the robot caused the gear’s teeth to fall apart making the whole rover nonfunctional.

 Leo Rover 1.5 was followed by another iteration of the robot – Leo Rover 1.6.
 With this version, we returned to Buehler Motors 1.61.077.414 – the very same ones the Turtle rover was equipped with – and we’ve been using them ever since.
-Although, we customized them by adding magnetic encoders to meet the original need for motors with feedback.
+Although, we customized them by adding magnetic encoders to meet our initial requirement for motors with feedback.

 Unlike the Pololu 25D motors, the Buehler ones have a planetary gearbox, also called an epicyclic gearbox.
 Here, you can see exactly how such a mechanism works:

-In a planetary gearbox, there are at least 3 gears that take all the force that acts on them.
-Thus, every impact is spread over 3 gears instead of one.
+In a planetary gearbox, there are at least 3 gears that distribute all the force acting on them.
+Thus, every impact is spread over the three gears rather than just one.

-We’ve tested many different motors, but we always end up returning to the Buehler Motors 1.61.077.414.
-Their quality is so good that they can work for a very long time.
+We’ve tested many different motors, but we always end up returning to the Buehler Motors 1.61.077.414 as they're exceptionally reliable and long-lasting.
 They can even outlast all the other parts of Leo Rover!

 What makes them so durable then?
-Interestingly, in Buehler Motors 1.61.077.414 we’re currently using (and have been for a long time), there are plastic gears, whereas people tend to to go for metal ones for robustness reasons.
-However, being made of plastic doesn’t make the gears in the Leo Rover’s motors less durable – on the contrary, their durability is sufficient, perhaps even more than that of metal gears, as the plastic ones are made of self-lubricating POM material that allows for much more „abuse”.
-In addition to this, being made of plastic makes the gears work much quieter compared to metal gears (though it’s more of an aesthetic reason ;)).
+Interestingly, the gears in these motors are made of plastic, whereas people tend to go for metal ones for robustness reasons.
+However, this doesn’t mean the gears in the Leo Rover aren’t durable – on the contrary – they are made of self-lubricating POM material rendering them tough and able to withstand even more abuse than metal gears.Plus, plastic gears operate more quietly than metal ones (though it’s more of an aesthetic reason ;)).